TikhonJelvis/RL-book/book/chapter12/chapter12.md

 true_vf: np.ndarray = random_walk.get_value_function_vec(gamma=gamma)
 ```

 Let's say we have access to only 10,000 transitions (each transition is an object of the type `TransitionStep`).
-First we generate these 10,000 sampled transitions from the `RandomWalkMRP` object we created above.
+First, we generate these 10,000 sampled transitions from the `RandomWalkMRP` object we created above.

 ```python